climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Activity 3: Use Your Project @showdialog

-Now that we've built our smart garbage bin to help optimize waste collection routes, we'll start by **using** the sample code to see how it works.
+Now that we've built our Smart Garbage Bin to help optimize waste collection routes, we'll start by **using** the sample code to see how it works.

 As you go through the next steps: